This is how much money you need to make to live alone in Calgary

 Now that going out for a night of drinking is back on the table, assume you resume your regular drinking-with-friends activities.
-If you go out to drink one night of every weekend and drink two or three drinks, you’ll end up having spent about $120 each month on outings.
+If you go out one night of every weekend and enjoy two or three drinks each time, you’ll end up having spent about $120 each month on outings.

-Though, after a year of lockdowns, who can blame you for wanting to go out and bust loose?
+Though, after two years of on-and-off lockdowns, who can blame you for wanting to go out and bust loose?

 Maybe you should consider turning your $1,250 per month rental apartment into a home gym.
-Or lift a milk jug, squat your couch, or skip the elevator and take the stairs.
+Or, lift some milk jugs, squat in front of your your couch, or skip the elevator and take the stairs.